 Depending on your permissions, you may be able to modify only some of the information.
 Other information may require modification by your user supervisor or administrator.

 You can view your on-call status (On-Call or Not On-Call) and manage your upcoming on-call schedule on the Schedule tab.
 For more information on managing your shifts and on-call schedules, see Schedule.

-If you don’t have any registered devices, you can add one by clicking on Set up now on the Devices tab or selecting one of the device types in the tab pane.
+If you don’t have any registered devices, you can add one by clicking Add Device on the Devices tab or by selecting one of the device types in the tab pane.